Tue 2nd Oct Hackney – Book Club

 ‘the closest comedy gets to being modern art’ Kate Capstick (The Scotsman) *****

 The National Slam Final

-The Hammer & Tongue National Slam Final is a two-day extravaganza of spoken word.
-An array of special guest artists inter-disperse a programme which sees champions from Hammer & Tongue’s own slams and winners of other significant slams compete to take the national title.
+A two-day extravaganza of spoken word.
+Dazzling special guests inter-disperse a slam which sees champions from Hammer & Tongue’s own slams and winners of other significant slams compete for the national title.

-Breath-taking diversity of styles and great quality are served up at the finals to the credit of the large and for ever growing friendly community of skillful artists who consistently stun the audience.
+Breath-taking diversity of styles and great quality are served up from an ever growing friendly community of skillful artists who consistently stun the audience.

 One of the most important events in the live literature calendar.